 At the most recent F8 conference, Facebook announced that over 300,000 chatbots are active on their bot platform, facilitating a good chunk of the 20 billion messages exchanged monthly between businesses and customers.

 According to Bot Academy, the great thing is that “Facebook wants you to create bots”.
 After all, the social network is investing heavily in Messenger and working aggressively to make it easier for brands to implement innovative chatbot ideas.

 So, Messenger has the reach and Facebook is working to make your ideas a reality.
 But that brings us to a big question: “how can I build a chatbot for generating leads?”

-One of the biggest benefits of a Messenger bot is its lead grabbing capability.
+Chatbots can be considered as lead generation tools.
+In other words, one of the biggest benefits of a Messenger bot is its lead grabbing capability.
 Just being online 24/7 means that every visitor on your Facebook page is a potential lead.
 Messenger bots can easily capture and qualify prospects.
 After that, it’s just a matter of nurturing them until the deal is closed.
 Here are some of the tips and best practices to keep in mind when creating a Facebook messenger chatbot tailored for lead capturing.